A Fermionic Portal to Vector Dark Matter from a New Gauge Sector: A case study: top portal with no mixing between and

-As a general conclusion, the combination of the relic density and LHC bounds always favours the region with large $t_D$ mass if the mass difference with the DM is large, or any allowed value of $m_{t_D}$ if the mass splitting between $t_D$ and the DM is tiny.} This specific realisation of the model is in any case an example dictated by its simple features.
+As a general conclusion, the combination of cosmology and LHC bounds always favours the region with a small mass splitting between $t_D$ and the DM.
+Other regions can be accessed depending on the value of other model parameters.
+This specific realisation of the model is in any case an example dictated by its simple features.
 Including mixing in the scalar sector, further VL partners or further interactions of the same VL representation would enlarge the possible signatures and change the complementarity between different observables in constraining the model, potentially opening up further new interesting signatures.